POINT OF VIEW

 API robots are flexible, non-disruptive, and simple to use.
 But these beneficial characteristics are also dangerous in the wrong hands.

-While RPA robots can be implemented without disrupting underlying infrastructure, they can cause problems:
+While Robotic Process Automation can be implemented without disrupting underlying infrastructure, they can cause problems:

 - By applying unexpected load, or accidently pushing thousands of records into a system.

 - The RPA robot needs to be authorised to access the systems it needs, in the same way as the human.
 This means that the robot has your password and is part of the security infrastructure.

 - Simple and accessible can be considered to mean “use it for everything”.
 Be careful to control proliferation of the technology.

 - RPA robots can be brittle.
 Changes that are easily tolerated by humans are catastrophic to robots.